-The following configuration options do not appear in the Windows user interface for the Cloudera ODBC Driver for Apache Hive and are only accessible when using a connection string or configuring a connection from a Linux/Mac OS X/AIX/Debian computer:
+The following configuration options do not appear in the Windows user interface for the Cloudera ODBC Driver for Apache Hive.
+They are accessible only when you use a connection string or configure a connection from a Linux/Mac OS X/AIX/Debian machine:

 - "Driver" on page 76

 - "http.header." on page 76

-- "SSP" on page 77
+- "SSP " on page 77